 Mythical castles and ancient witchcraft, ecological biomes and fairy-tale forests, sea tractors and flaming tar barrels—all this awaits you on our one-of-a-kind exploration of southern England's historic haunts and eccentric traditions.

 On this carefully curated six-day adventure, we’ll leave London behind and head directly into the southwest countryside for a journey back in time.
-As we wind our way through the English counties of Devonshire and Cornwall, we’ll encounter ancient landscapes once home to King Arthur, incredible sites and historic artifacts, and charming villages accessible only by foot.
+As we wind our way through the English counties of Devon and Cornwall, we’ll encounter ancient landscapes once home to King Arthur, incredible sites and historic artifacts, and charming villages accessible only by foot.
 We’ll be introduced at each stop to special guests and friendly locals by our guide, a Devonian himself, before we cap things off with Bonfire Night at the Tar Barrels of Ottery St. Mary, a boisterous tradition unlike anything you’ve seen before.

 This trip is limited to a small group of 12 explorers.